csc-training/csc-env-eff/part-1/disk-areas/maindisks.md

    csc-workspaces
    ```

-3. Inspect the output information summarizing your directories and their current quotas.
+3. Inspect the output information summarizing your directories, their current quotas and cleanup cycles.
 4. Visit your project's `/scratch` directory and list its contents:

    ```bash